29988122/Fate-Grand-Order_Lua/README.md

 Use for Nero matsuri or Christmas events.
 Their UI really sucked.

 ## Behavior details:
-- It is customized for events that I'm playing, hence some minor adjustments will be done frequently. **Remember to update!**
+- It is customized for events in JP server, hence some minor adjustments will be done frequently. **Remember to update!**

 - Stamina does NOT automatically refilled, if you need to refill them automatically, please check [Auto refill](#auto-refill)